-The asphalt mix design shall follow the Marshall method of Mix Design as outlined in the latest edition of the Asphalt Institute Manual Series No. 2 (MS-2) or design procedure TLT-301.
+The asphalt mix design shall follow the Marshall method of Mix Design as outlined in design procedure TLT-301.
 The mix design, at the Design Asphalt Content, shall meet the requirements in Table 3.50.3.2 for the Asphalt Concrete Mix Type specified.